Custom Home Build Timeline: What You Need to Know

 This is the stage you’ve been waiting for.
 Final payments have been made and all the property inspections completed.
 The keys are now handed over and you can move into your brand new custom home.

 Before the build begins, it’s important that you understand the construction timeline for a new home.
 While exact dates are never set in stone, knowing what’s involved at each stage will make the experience of building your dream home easier and more enjoyable.

 At Mazzei Homes, we’re upfront about the entire process, working closely with our clients to make sure they fully understand the stages of home construction.
-If you’re looking for a custom home builder you can trust, contact us today.
+If you’re looking for a custom home builder in Melbourne you can trust, contact us today.